-Establishing a disciplined safety-focused behavior will also be critical.
-Consequently, a disciplinary policy with strong corrective action process steps will be necessary.
-It needs to be non-progressive like traditional approaches but sequenced to assure significant consequences are in place to fit the severity of the incident i.e. "fit the crime".
-The corrective action process or policy needs to be developed and applied in such a way that it is applicable to supervisors who condone or promote at risk behavior among workers.
-The policy should assure that rule deviations, incidents and injury events are treated the in the same consistent manner without interference from line managers or staff personnel.
+Establishing disciplined behavior will also be critical.
+Consequently, a strong corrective action process will be necessary.
+It needs to be non-progressive like traditional approaches but stepped to assure significant consequences are in place to "fit the crime."
+The corrective action proves needs to be developed and applied in such a way that it is applicable to supervisors who condone or promote at-risk behavior among workers.
+The policy should assure that rule deviations, incidents, and injury events are treated in the same, consistent manner without interference from line managers or staff personnel.
 The ultimate goal is to have the process on "auto-pilot" when needed.

-Step 5- Train on Expectations
+Step 5: Train on Expectations

-It is important to facilitate training for Senior Managers regarding their safety management roles.
-Don't assume they learned those roles in their MBA schools or somewhere along the corporate ladder.
-Additionally, training will need to be facilitated for middle managers and supervisors so that they clearly understand their safety management roles, their expected safety activities, along with the frequency and quality expectations of those activities.

-Beyond training management, it is important to assure employees are effectively trained on task specific performance expectations and requirements.
-An organization needs to assure that OJT and/or classroom training provides sufficient exposure to the specific hazards that will be confronted when performing job tasks.
-Employees will also need training on rules and disciplinary consequences for undesired behaviors in an effort to ground them on what behaviors are acceptable or unacceptable.
+It is important to facilitate training for senior managers regarding their safety management roles.
+Don't assume they learned those roles in their MBA classed.
+Additionally, training will need to be facilitated for middle managers and supervisors so that they clearly understand their safety management roles and their expected safety activities, along with the frequency and quality expectations of those activities.
+Beyond training management, it is important to assure that employees are effectively trained on task-specific performance expectations and requirements.
+An organization cannot assure that on-the-job (OJT) training or even formal classroom training provided them sufficient exposure to the specific hazards they will confront when performing their job tasks.
+Employees will also need training on rules and corrective action consequences for undesired behaviors in an effort to ground them on what behaviors are acceptable or unacceptable.

-Step 6 - Set Realistic Performance Goals
+Step 6: Set Realistic Performance Goals

 Once the above steps are completed, the organization is poised to begin its quest for safety performance excellence.
 At this juncture, it is important to establish attainable leading performance indicators and to set attainable trailing performance indicators.
 Heavy emphasis should be placed on the leading indicators.
-Trailing indicators should be focused at the manager-supervisor on actual issues, e.g. 20% reduction in back injuries as opposed to broad traditional measures.
-Broad trailing indicators should be set and measured at the organizational level only.
+Trailing indicators should be focused on actual issues, e.g., 20% reduction in back injuries, as opposed to broad traditional measures.
+Trailing indicators should be set and measured at the organizational level only.
 Keep in mind that successful execution of these leading indicators among line managers and supervisors will ultimately drive trailing performance results.

-Step 7 - Closely Measure and Monitor Performance
+Step 7: Closely Measure and Monitor Performance

 There are many ways to measure and monitor safety performance within an organization.
-Successful methods include: maintaining an ongoing and visible tally of safety activities performed by managers and supervisors, e.g. a dashboard, conducting annual stand-alone safety reviews for managers and supervisors, conducting 360 degree safety reviews for underperforming managers / supervisors, conducting annual safety performance reviews for employees, and publicizing manager/supervisor comparative peer safety performance results.
+Successful methods include: maintaining an ongoing and visible tally of safety activities performed by managers and supervisors, e.g., a dashboard; conducting annual stand-alone safety reviews for managers and supervisors; conducting 360-degree safety reviews for underperforming managers/supervisors; conducting annual safety performance reviews for employees, e.g., safety sit-downs; and publicizing manager/supervisor comparative peer safety performance results.
 All of the above are used by organizations that attain and sustain safety performance excellence.

-Step 8 - Recognize, Reward and Punish Abundantly
+Step 8: Recognize, Reward and Punish Abundantly

-In safety like anything else, what gets measured gets done.
+In safety, like anything else, what gets measured gets done.
 But what gets measured well and rewarded well gets done well.
-To assure safety activities are executed as desired organizations must revise salary and bonus review systems to assure significant safety performance emphasis.
+To assure safety activities are executed as desired, organizations must revise salary and bonus review systems to assure significant safety performance emphasis.
 They must modify promotion criteria to assure significant safety performance emphasis.
 And they also must assure the safety recognition program significantly rewards individual and/or group accomplishments.
-The bottom line in everything, including safety is that you pay for what you get and you get what you pay for!
+The bottom line in everything, including safety, is that you pay for what you get, and you get what you pay for!

-Step 9 - Get Extremely Focused To Sustain
+Step 9: Get Extremely Focused